 “John had excellent culinary and presentation skills while at Cascades Verdae.
 Although he didn’t work for me, he was selected to travel to Indiana and onboard our new Executive Chef.
 He was able to assist in prioritizing initiatives, organize storage and work space, understand our menus in both Independent and Health care setting, as well as assist the new chef in feeling comfortable and positive in her new role.
 John was a valuable asset in onboarding our chef for the new role and in the company.” ~ Shelly Lockhart, Executive Director, Senior Living Communities

 Over the years I’ve helped Food & Beverage operations with multi-million dollar budgets and multiple outlets to small, locally-owned bistros and steakhouses.
 And each client came to me with different challenges because there’s no one set answer for the multitude of challenges a F & B operation may face over its lifetime.
 The restaurant business is very unforgiving so before you decide to take that plunge, you better have the deck stacked in your favor.

 “John is a fantastic and creative chef.” ~ Karen Nichols, Executive Director, Foothills Presbyterian Community.
 Former Executive Director, The Cascades Verdae.

 Every client has different needs so each challenge is priced individually.
 Call or email me and we’ll get together, decide what you need, then come up with a plan for success.
 The investment for an initial consultation is 250.00 for the initial hour with subsequent hours billed at a quarterly rate.
-Reach me by filling out the form below, or calling me at 864 six one six 7171.
+Reach me by filling out the form below, or calling me at 864.616.7171